-THE Radio Club of America, a group of the country's out-I standing radio engineers, has awarded to Professor Hazeltine its first Armstrong Medal.
+THE Radio Club of America, a group of the standing radio engineers, has awarded to Professor Model Though candidates for THE Radio Club of America, a group of the country's out-Hazeltine its first Armstrong Medal.
 Though candidates for the award are restricted to Club members, this actually lessens the prestige of the award very little or not at all, for every one who is any one in radio is a member of the Club.
 The awarding of the Medal to Professor Hazeltine, then, places him in the radio research field second only to Mr. E. H. Armstrong, in whose honor the Medal was founded, and who is, in Professor Hazeltine's own words, the "patron saint" of the Club.